Corporate Governance Report [1.09 MB : PDF]

 Operation of the Internal Controls System

-In accordance with the annual audit plan developed by the Audit Department based on the results of the risk analysis, internal audits are conducted with a focus on company-wide issues, such as risks leading to significant losses, operational effectiveness and efficiency, reliability of financial reporting, compliance with laws and regulations, and preservation of assets.
-Of these, the reliability of financial reporting is evaluated generally as an independent organization under the direct control of the president under the Internal Control Reporting System for financial reporting based on the Financial Instruments and Exchange Act.
+In accordance with the annual audit plan established by the Audit Department based on the results of the risk analysis, we conduct audits focusing on risks that may hinder the achievement of JAL Vision 2030, such as the risk of serious losses, the effectiveness and efficiency of operations, the reliability of financial reporting, compliance with laws and regulations, and asset preservation.
+As for the reliability of financial reporting, we evaluate the internal control reporting system for financial reporting under the Financial Instruments and Exchange Act as an independent organization under the direct control of the President.

-The Corporate Safety and Security Division and the Maintenance Auditing Department of the Maintenance and Engineering Division are responsible for safety audits and maintenance audits conducted in accordance with laws and regulations pertaining to air transport services.
+The Corporate Safety and Security Division, Engineering and Maintenance Division, and Audit Department are responsible for safety audits and maintenance audits which are conducted in compliance with laws and regulations on the air transport business.

 KPMG AZSA LLC conducts accounting audits in accordance with the Companies Act and the Financial Instruments and Exchange Act.